microsoft/ivy/doc/language.md

 Here, we have an action `incr` that is supposed to increment a value, and we specify that the output must be greater than the input.

+As a shorthand, we can write out monitor action like this:

+    after c.post(inp:t) returns(out:t) {
+        assert inp < out
+    }

+This creates a monitor action called `post.after` that is executed after `c.post`.
+Similarly, we can write:

+    before pre_connect(x:client,y:server) {
+        assert semaphore(y)
+    }

+If we drop the input or output parameters, they are inherited from the monitored action.
+For example:

+    after c.post {
+        assert inp < out
+    }

+This is a useful shorthand when the declaration of `c.post` is nearby, but should probably be avoided otherwise.

+### Monitor state

 Usually, monitors contain state components that allow them to remember some of the history of past events.
 For example, here is a monitor specifying a property of `counter` objects.
 It requires that immediately after a call to `up`,